bytemare/secure_socket/NOTES.md

 Socket configuratation

-- See other* socket options
+- See other* socket parameters
 - change ctx->socket to non-pointer ?

 Testing